+Enrollment

-Enrollment Enrollment at Meek ProTech is voluntary for Portland high school students.
-To complete enrollment, applicants must do the follow: Complete admissions forms Attend an information meeting with a parent/guardian Provide a current transcript and IEP, if applicable Once students are enrolled, they must successfully complete the 6-week Discovery class in order to advance through the school.
-Discovery Program Discovery is a unique program that is designed to help new students create new habits and understandings that will support them to graduate from high school and prepare for college and career.
+Enrollment at Meek ProTech is voluntary for Portland high school students.
+To complete enrollment, applicants must do the following: Complete admissions forms; attend an information meeting with a parent/guardian; provide a current transcript and IEP, if applicable.
+Once students are enrolled, they must successfully complete the 6-week Discovery class in order to advance through the school.

+Discovery Program

+Discovery is a unique program that is designed to help new students create new habits and understandings that will support them to graduate from high school and prepare for college and career.
 Discovery focuses on maintaining 90% school attendance with minimal tardies, mastering the 7 Ps (prompt, polite, prepared, produce, participate, positive mental attitude, and persevere), and successfully transitioning to Alliance at Meek.
 The program uses mindfulness techniques, physical activity, games, group work and other assignments to assist in learning the material and in making a fresh start at Meek.

+School Day

-School Day Student Agreement The Meek ProTech school day starts at 8:30 a.m. and ends at 3:25 p.m. on Mondays, Tuesdays, Thursdays and Fridays.
-The school has late arrival every Wednesday, The Student Agreement and your student rights and responsibilities will be discussed briefly during the school information session and more in-depth during the Discovery program.
+The Meek ProTech school day starts at 8:30 a.m. and ends at 3:25 p.m. on Mondays, Tuesdays, Thursdays and Fridays.
+The school has late arrival every Wednesday, starting at 10:00 a.m. and ending at 3:25 p.m.

+Student Agreement The Student Agreement and your student rights and responsibilities will be discussed briefly during the school information session and more in-depth during the Discovery program.
 It is important to understand that all students must agree to the Meek ProTech code of conduct when enrolling.

 CTE Program Options Alliance at Meek students are able to choose a Career-Technical Education (CTE) major.
 The choices include Digital Technology, Natural Resources, Manufacturing, and Automotive Technology.
 These programs all have opportunities for students to learn hands-on career skills and earn college credit.
 Students will discuss CTE options more in-depth during Discovery.